Binance Crypto Exchange Review 2021

-As cryptocurrency becomes increasingly popular, different exchange services are becoming more and more competitive in the hopes of staying ahead of their rivals.
-That means offering the most secure exchange services, making their systems user-friendly and customer-focused, and offering as many different coins as possible.
+As cryptocurrency becomes increasingly popular, different trading platforms are becoming more and more competitive in the hopes of staying ahead of their rivals.
+That means offering the most secure cryptocurrency trading platforms, making their systems user-friendly and customer-focused, and offering as many different coins as possible.
 Due to these factors, Binance is one of the leading cryptocurrency exchanges today.

 Before we get into the details of what Binance is, how it works, and why it’s such a successful exchange, there are a few things you’ll want to know.
-Binance is a Hong-Kong based exchange that provides almost 100 different types of coins at competitive rates.
+Binance is a Chinese platform, based in Hong-Kong that provides almost 100 different types of coins at competitive rates.

 Originally a China-based cryptocurrency exchange service, Binance was founded in 2017 by a developer named Changpeng Zhao.
 Although relatively new to the exchange industry, Binance has proven that with a strong business plan, directed towards attracting and satisfying users, you can rise to the top very quickly.
 Zhao’s company, Beijie Technology, raised over $15 million to start the exchange after an extremely lucrative ICO (Initial Coin Offering), and Binance has been on the rise ever since.

-Binance has its own coin, the Binance Coin (BNB), which can be used within the exchange for trading cryptocurrencies as well as paying fees.
+Binance has its own coin, the Binance Coin (BNB), which can be used within the exchange for crypto trading as well as paying fees.
 With increased popularity, the value of the coin has slowly risen over time.
-Even though it’s been just a few years since the initial launch of the exchange, Binance is now a household name to those in the business of trading cryptocurrency.
+Even though it’s been just a few years since the initial launch of the exchange, Binance is now a household name to those in the business of cryptocurrency trading.

 Building up one of the world’s strongest cryptocurrency exchanges was no easy task, and it wasn’t always such smooth sailing for Binance.
 China’s government regulations on cryptocurrency proved to be more than just a minor inconvenience for the Hong Kong-based company.
 They had to think creatively to operate more freely.
 They are now headquartered on the island of Malta and have other locations all over the world.